 Where appropriate, systems and/or procedures have been established to mitigate the risks the charity faces.
 These systems and procedures are reviewed regularly to ensure that they continue to meet the needs of the charity.
-To reduce financial risks, funds are maintained in a bank account that requires two registered signatories to withdraw or transfer funds or effect any changes.
+To reduce financial risks, funds are maintained in bank accounts that require two registered signatories to withdraw or transfer funds or effect any changes.